Wondering if Cost Segregation is worth it for your property? Click here to see your potential tax savings in under 1 minute with our free calculator

 Depreciation Benefits for Self-Storage Facilities

 Depreciation is one of the most powerful tax tools for self-storage investors.
-The IRS allows you to depreciate commercial property over 39 years, meaning you can deduct a portion of the building’s cost annually.
+The IRS allows you to depreciate commercial property over 39 years, meaning you can deduct a portion of the building’s cost every year.

-But there’s more: with tools like bonus depreciation and Section 179, you can accelerate those deductions in the early years of ownership, especially when leveraging cost segregation.
+But there’s more to the story.
+With tools like bonus depreciation and cost segregation, you can accelerate those deductions in the early years of ownership and put significantly more cash back in your pocket upfront.

 Is a Storage Unit Tax Deductible?
 Understanding Eligible Expenses